-Best Practice

-The Schools Information Act 2012 requires the online publication of many documents and policies.
+Best Practice The Schools Information Act 2012 requires the online publication of many 10.1.3 Is the school Website and Social Media content accessible?
+Chose a content management system that supports accessibility.
+Use headings correctly to organize the structure of their content and include proper alt text for images.
+Links should have unique and descriptive names and colour should be used with care.
+Best Practice documents and policies.
 These should be displayed on the school website.

-- Chose a content management system that supports accessibility.
-Use headings correctly to organize the structure of their content and include proper alt text for images. - Links should have unique and descriptive names and colour should be used with care. - Design forms for accessibility and use tables for tabular data and not for layout. - Ensure that all content can be accessed with the keyboard alone in a logical way. - Use ARIA roles and landmarks and make dynamic content accessible.
+Chose a content management system that supports accessibility.
+Use headings correctly to organize the structure of their content and include proper alt text for images.
+Links should have unique and descriptive names and colour should be

+- Design forms for accessibility and use tables for tabular data and not for layout. - Ensure that all content can be accessed with the keyboard alone in a logical way. - Use ARIA roles and landmarks and make dynamic content accessible.